HERO-KUN/PAGER_WEB_MEMORY/README.md

   };
 }
 ```
-the custom transition method must contains these properties :
+the custom transition method must contain these properties :
 - __position__ (pageIndex) : function which returns initial position of each pages. must return a value with unit.
 - __scrollPage__ (value) : function which returns scrollLeft value of pager. returned value from this function will sets pager.scrollLeft property. must return a value without unit.
 - __translatePage__ (value, pageIndex) : function which returns translateX value of each pages. must return a value with unit.